Mo Dewji: Scaling heights of remarkable success

 Q: How much did your education in the US influence your business approach in Tanzania?

 A: Georgetown was transformative because it is a pressure cooker of excellence.
-It humbles you; no matter how smart you think you are you quickly realise you are surrounded by people who are even smarter.
+It humbles you.
+No matter how smart you think you are, you quickly realise you are surrounded by people who are even smarter.
 The grading system alone is a lesson in high-stakes competition.
-In most places, a 91 per cent is an ‘A,’ but at Georgetown, only the top 6 per cent of the class receives that grade.
+In most places, 91 per cent is an 'A', but at Georgetown, only the top 6 per cent of the class receives that grade.
 If you score a 92 per cent, but six other students score higher, you get an A-minus.
 That environment forces you to be relentless.
-Beyond the academics, the setting is incredibly cosmopolitan.
-You are walking the same halls as figures like Bill Clinton and King Abdullah of Jordan, and learning from legends like Madeleine Albright (before being Secretary of State, she used to teach at George Town, and after being Secretary of State she is teaching again at George Town University) and Henry Kissinger.
-Most US ambassadors are products of Georgetown.
-I always had a strong academic base from my schools in Tanzania, but Georgetown took that work ethic and refined it into a globally competitive edge.
-It taught me that to lead a billion-dollar group, you must be prepared to work harder and think faster than everyone else in the room.

 Q: Many see your success today and assume it was an easy path.
 Could you tell us about your life immediately after university?

 A: My journey actually began on Wall Street.
 After graduating, I landed a coveted position with JP Morgan in New York.
-On paper, it looked like the ultimate dream, but the reality was incredibly gruelling.
+On paper, it looked like an ultimate dream, but the reality was incredibly gruelling.
 I was earning a $40,000 salary with a $20,000 bonus, yet I was working 100 hours a week.
 New York’s cost of living was—and still is—relentless.
-Between taxes and paying $2,500 a month for a tiny room in Manhattan, I found myself with almost nothing left for basic necessities.
-It reached a point, where I had to call my father for financial support.
-His response was a wake-up call; he told me plainly that I was wasting my time and potential in America and that it was time to return home.
+Between heavy taxes and paying $2,500 a month for a tiny room in Manhattan, I found myself with almost nothing left for basic necessities.
+It reached a point where I had to call my father for financial support.
+His response was a major wake-up call; he told me plainly that I was wasting my time and potential in America and that it was time to return home.
 I heeded his call in 1999, returned to Tanzania, and joined the family business.
 That decision was the true turning point in my life.

 Q: What motivated you to transition into politics so early in your career?